bagisto/bagisto-docs/render_event.md

 3. This will automatically fire and the page will be included

-As , it is fired before and after the event so, this event helps to inject anything before after the load of page
+As , it is fired before and after the event so, this event helps to inject anything before or after the content.